conda/conda/docs/source/dev-guide/deep-dive-install.md

 ## Solving the install request

-At this point, we can start asking things to the solver, right?
+At this point, we can start asking the solver things.
 After all, we have loaded the channels into our index, building the catalog of available packages and versions we can install.
 We also have the command-line instructions and configurations needed to customize the solver request.
 So, let's just do it: "Solver, please install numpy on this prefix using these